MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/mac-privacy-preferences.md

 ## Preference setting for optional connected experiences

 In addition to the connected experiences mentioned above, there are some optional connected experiences that you may choose to allow your users to access with their organization account, which is sometimes referred to as a work or school account.
-For example, the LinkedIn features of the Resume Assistant in Word or the Weather Bar in Outlook, which uses MSN Weather.
+For example, similarity checker (a feature of Editor), which relies on Bing.
 For more examples, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).

 |Category|Details|
 |:-----|:-----|